-It is likely that this is because RTI is not considered a priority and interferes with competing priorities.
+It is likely that this is because RTI is not considered a priority and represents a competing priority.
 A cultural shift needs to occur from the top down for RTI to be considered a priority.
 While principal officers are generally acutely aware of the priority that RTI presents for the community, it is likely that this is not filtering down to managers, and accordingly not being reflected in their expectations for staff.

 This cultural shift should be achieved in part by having senior officers within agencies supporting the negotiation of core work deadlines to facilitate an officer to assist with an RTI request.
-This should also be achieved in part by ensuring the training resource encourages staff to advise RTI officers as soon as possible if they are not going to be able to provide information or advice in time for the statutory deadline to be met.
+This should also be achieved in part by ensuring staff are adequately trained on responding to an RTI request so that they know to advise RTI officers as soon as possible if they are not going to be able to provide information or advice in time for the statutory deadline to be met.